 Whilst we appreciate some Members will be sorry to see the multiple galleries go, we know that there are many other platforms on the web for sharing photographs that provide a far better experience than we could ever hope to.
 Our aim is to provide something that is a bit unique that allows RPS Members to support one another in their photographic journeys.

-If you are having any other problems with the site, please email firstname.lastname@example.org.
+If you are having problems specifically with logging in, please email WebsiteLaunch@rps.org or call 0117 3164489.